webbertakken/takken.io/posts/choosing-the-right-stack.md

 Perhaps keeping it practical is easier said than done.
 It does take a little experience to really keep things practical when there are so many nuances to explore and consider.

 Having a mental model is a simple way to not get lost.
-Over the years I have developed my own mental model, which contains a few steps to consider when trying to systematically determine the most fitting stack for an application.
+Over the years I have developed a mental model that contains a few steps to consider when trying to systematically determine the most fitting stack for an application.
 You may use it as a starting point and remove steps or add your own as you see fit for your projects.

 **1. Analysis**